invopop/gobl.verifactu/README.md

   - `R5` - Rectified invoice based on simplified invoices.

-- `es-verifactu-tax-classification` - combines the tax classification and exemption codes used in VeriFactu.
-Must be included in each line item, or an error will be raised.
+- `es-verifactu-op-class` - Operation classification code used to identify if taxes should be applied to the line.
+It is taken from list L9 of the VeriFactu Ministerial Order.
 These are the valid values:
   - `S1` - Subject and not exempt - Without reverse charge
   - `S2` - Subject and not exempt - With reverse charge.
 Known as `Inversión del Sujeto Pasivo` in Spanish VAT Law
   - `N1` - Not subject - Articles 7, 14, others
   - `N2` - Not subject - Due to location rules

+- `es-verifactu-exempt` - Exemption code used to identify if the line item is exempt from taxes.
+It is taken from list L10 of the VeriFactu Ministerial Order.
+These are the valid values:
   - `E1` - Exempt pursuant to Article 20 of the VAT Law
   - `E2` - Exempt pursuant to Article 21 of the VAT Law
   - `E3` - Exempt pursuant to Article 22 of the VAT Law